tonyarnold/tonyarnold.github.io/_posts/2014-03-27-speeding-up-jekylls-latent-semantic-mapping.md

 published: true
 ---

 Running Jekyll with Latent Semantic Indexing (or LSI) on a site of only 20-30 pages can take 5-10 minutes on a reasonably powerful Mac.
-I got tired of having to wait or isolate individual posts to get on with writing, so I took Jekyll's recommendation and tried to install the [GNU Scientific Library](http://www.gnu.org/software/gsl/) (or GSL).
+I got tired of having to wait or isolate individual posts to get on with writing, so I took Jekyll's recommendation and installed the [GNU Scientific Library](http://www.gnu.org/software/gsl/) (or GSL).

-It was a bit of a disaster.
-GSL itself installs just fine via [Homebrew][brew], but the `rb-gsl` ruby gem and many of it's dependencies would not compile.

-So, doing what I always do, I stayed up far too late and fixed the problems.
-After properly installing GSL on my MacBook Pro, **building my site went from over 5 minutes for a site with about 100 posts, to under 5 seconds**.

 ## Prerequisites

- - You're using or want to use Jekyll's LSI and related posts function
+ - You're using (or want to use) Jekyll's LSI and related posts function
  - [Xcode][xcode] (and most likely the command-line tools)
  - [Homebrew][brew]
  - Ruby, RubyGems and Bundler

 ## Instructions

-1. Install GSL via homebrew:
+1. Install GSL via [homebrew][brew]:

         $ brew install gsl